 Disclaimer: There is no wrong way to peacefully protest.
 This blog post is for women who believe in standing up for justice without the cost of their bodies and femininity.

 (May 25, 2020) The incident that took place in Minneapolis killing George Floyd was indeed a terrible act.
-I too was incredibly disgusted when watching the disturbing video.
-I too want all 4 cops to be arrested and charged to the highest degree of accountability by the law.
-I too want justice to be served.
+I, too, was incredibly disgusted when watching the disturbing video.
+I also want all 4 cops arrested and charged to the highest degree of accountability by the law.
+I, too, want justice to be served.

 Before I get into my message, let me set a premise.
 Feminine women are soft, dainty, delicate, and tender.
 The Lady University community is not for women who are okay with being rough around the edges, having a mouth of a sailor, nasty attitudes, personality, or anything that makes her appear masculine.
-Women in the community believe in practicing good etiquette and keeping it feminine.
-Now that I’ve layered the premise, let’s talk about being a social justice warrior.
+Women in our community believe in practicing proper etiquette and keeping it feminine.
+Now that I’ve layered the premise let’s talk about being a social justice warrior.

 Men are fighters.
 Men are warriors.
-Men are protectors.
-Women, especially black women have been taught to be hard, tough and strong.
+They protect.
+Women, especially black women, have been taught to be hard, tough, and strong.
 Women have been trained to believe that wanting a man is weak.
 It is not – that’s another blog post.
-Being a feminine doesn’t equate to being weak.
+Being feminine doesn’t equate to being weak.
 It’s about operating from a different position.

 “Ran by the men but the women keep the tempo…”Beyonce